Perchitti/Perchitti_Lauren_SolutionsEngineer_031019/project.md

   This will create your Vagrantfile
     - More info on ubuntu/trusty64: https://app.vagrantup.com/ubuntu/boxes/trusty64

-5. In your text editor, [HOSTNAME]/Vagrantfile:
+5. Copy the code to [HOSTNAME]/Vagrantfile and place within your text editor

 		#COPY AND PASTE THIS CODE INTO YOUR FILE